amy941/SQL_Project_Data_Job_Analysis/README.md

 ![](assets\3_top_demanded_skills.png)

-*Table pf the demand for the top 5 skills in Data Analyst job postings.*
+*Table of the demand for the top 5 skills in Data Analyst job postings.*

 ## 4. Skills Based on Salary:
 Exploring the average salaries associated with different skills revealed which skills are the highest paying.